 Treatment of a Nickel containing pH adjusted wastewater with L-1R

-We provide a full range of effluent treatment plant from upgrades of existing facilities to complete turnkey projects.
+A comprehensive range of effluent treatment plant from upgrades of your existing facilities to complete turnkey projects.

 With over 30 years experience in the treatment of industrial wastewater, your effluent treatment plant will be in safe hands.

 Trusted for innovative Solutions in the treatment of industrial wastewater.

 “The system solved the problem of sulphates in our effluent.
 This has allowed us to discharge to sewer meeting our consent to discharge and saving the cost of external tankers.” - Rimex Metals